matthewbrookes/ic-musictech/README.md

 [![Build Status](https://travis-ci.org/mbrookes1304/ic-musictech.svg?branch=master)](https://travis-ci.org/mbrookes1304/ic-musictech)
+## Setting up AWS
+User-supplied images are uploaded to an S3 bucket.
+This should be created along with access keys to store objects there.
+The name of the bucket along with the access keys are provided as environment variables.

 ## Running/Developing locally
 The entire project can be run using `docker-compose` which will require a `.env` file to be created in the root directory of the project.
 The `.env` file is used to provide the name and password for connecting to the database.